Woolworths Back At It Again – Stealing Clicks & Content

 What does this mean?
 Essentially, you hear about Ubuntu Baba, or see someone with one of the carriers and find out the name of them, you then go and google “Phase 1 baby carrier” and what pops up first?
 The Woolworths product.
 Effectively the retailer is stealing potential clients from the small business.
 In a digital world, this is possibly worse than stealing the actual design.
 Ubuntu Baba, being an online store rather than a physical one, relies on online customers.
 Most online shoppers google products before actually purchasing.
 Visibility is key here – customers want to see the product.
 And the chances are if the Woolworths baby carrier is the top of the search result list, they’re likely to get that sale over a small local business like Ubuntu Baba.

 The blog post was titled ‘Dear Woolworths, you have some explaining to do’, but honestly we aren’t sure they’ll be able to explain their way out of this one, or if they even care to.
 The issue here is not a legal one but a moral one.
 While legally it appears Woolworths has grounds to blatantly steal and undercut small local business, they should be held accountable for it socially.
-They have since apologised and pulled the product from there shelves but it doesn’t look like the matter will be taken any further.
+They have since apologised and pulled the product from their shelves but it doesn’t look like the matter will be taken any further.

 Not very ‘ubuntu’ of you, Woolworths.